arth3mis/qsynthi/README.md

 Clone the repository and open it in your IDE.

-When your build has succeeded, you will find the VST3 and AU Plugin files here (relative to the project directory):
+When your build has succeeded, you will find the VST3 and AU Plugin files in one of these folders (relative to the project directory):
 ``build/plugin/AudioPlugin_artefacts/Release/VST3/``
 ``build/plugin/AudioPlugin_artefacts/Release/AU/``
+``build/Source/AudioPlugin_artefacts/Release/VST3/``
+``build/Source/AudioPlugin_artefacts/Release/AU/``

 If errors occur during the setup, you can retry by deleting the build folder.
 Before you give up, try the [manual method](#manual-build), it is sometimes simpler than IDE setups